uc-cdis/gen3-community/CSOC_Working_Group_items/20250430-CSOC_WG_minutes.md

 ### Brief updates from other CSOC groups
   * Guerdon/AusBio \- progressing well with CDK work, code shared with Jawad and it was used in his dashboard
-  * Luca/G4CG \- new team member, Bektemir
+  * Luca/D4CG \- new team member, Bektemir
-  * Alan/IU \- has a grad student looking at Kro for a future deployment model.
+  * Alan/IU \- has a grad student looking at [Kro](https://kro.run/) for a future deployment model.
 Also testing deployment from scratch using our docs
   * Colin/Krumware \- leveraging Rancher and IaC and non K8S resources, and multi-account management, good progress for standardized stack for data commons deployment
   * Bob/CTDS \- promoted the Accelerating Research Using Data Meshes and Data Fabrics (ARDM-25) Workshop [https://ctds.uchicago.edu/ardm25-workshop](https://ctds.uchicago.edu/ardm25-workshop)
-  * Request for sharing info about where people are presenting, to increase discussion about Gen3 at the events
+  * Colin \- Request for sharing info about where people are presenting, to increase discussion about Gen3 at the events

 ### Updates from CTDS on CSOC development
-  * CTDS is moving towards adminvm for all our deployments
+  * CTDS is moving away from adminvm for all our deployments
   * First alpha release of CSOC portal coming very soon
   * No further integrations for CDK since last mtg, but can present current status
   * Integration of squid proxies \- can swap them, get in them, change the rules (squid is the egress proxy, uses whitelisted domains)